wikimedia/phlogiston/README.md

 ## Installation Notes:

-1. Get an account and shell access on WMF Labs with Ubuntu 14.04 host
+1. Procure an Linux server.
+Instructions are tested on a WMF labs virtual Ubuntu 14.04 host, and should work verbatim for any standard Ubuntu 14.04 host; they may need modificaton otherwise.
 2. Install prerequisites on the system.
 As root:
   1. Create a Phlogiston user.  `adduser phlogiston`
   2. Download Phlogiston:
    * `su - phlogiston`
    * `git clone https://github.com/wikimedia/phlogiston`
    * `exit`
   1. (Probably obsolete: As of 2016-02-24, Labs 14.04 image seems to include Postgresql 9.5, which is better.
-Follow instructions to add Postgresql backport to get 9.4: http://www.postgresql.org/download/linux/ubuntu/)
+If using stock 14.04, follow instructions to add Postgresql backport to get 9.4.
+9.3 and earlier are missing features that Phlogiston uses): http://www.postgresql.org/download/linux/ubuntu/)
   2. Get access to newer R
      * `echo deb http://cran.es.r-project.org/bin/linux/ubuntu trusty/ > /etc/apt/sources.list.d/r.list`
      * `gpg --keyserver keyserver.ubuntu.com --recv-key E084DAB9`